Albert0i/DAO/README-cont.md

 const findAll = async (limit = 9999, offset = 0, id = 0) => impl.findAll(limit, offset, id)
 ```

 And implements in MySQL and Redis thereupon.
-By dint of capability of ORM, it takes only a couple of minutes to accomplish.
+By dint of ORM, it takes a couple of minutes to accomplish.

 Before:
 ```